ggreeve/IOTA-Trust-Drinking-Water/README.md

 I am now able to show that a non-coder / tinkerer like me can do some pretty cool stuff with a Raspberry Pi, Node-Red and the IOTA Tangle

 ## Showcase
-My project will integrate with an industrial water analyzer topically used in drinking water systems to measure water quility.
+My project will integrate with an industrial water analyzer typically used in drinking water systems to measure water quility.
 This device allows the connection of multiple sensors/probes to meausure, for instance pH Chlorine and ORP.
 Since not many people have access to Industrial equipment I build the application to insert a few static fields for testing and integration with your own equipment.
 There exists many node to import for communication with devices over MQTT, WiFi, Bluethooth Ethernet and Modbus-TCP
 A Raspberry Pi will be used to run the Node-Red platform executing the following tasks.
 * Sending sensor data to the IOTA Tangle using [IOTA Streams](https://github.com/iotaledger/streams)